Ōhiradai Station

 Ōhiradai Station (大平台駅, Ōhiradai-eki) is a railway station on the Hakone Tozan Line in Hakone, Kanagawa, Japan, operated by the private railway operator Hakone Tozan Railway.

 Lines

 Ōhiradai Station is served by the Hakone Tozan Line.
 It is 9.9 km from the official starting point of the line at Odawara Station.

 Station layout

 Ōhiradai Station has two opposed side platforms.
 The small station building is built on one of the platforms.

 Platforms

 History

-Ōhiradai Station opened on June 1, 1919.
+Ōhiradai Station opened on 1 June 1919.

+On 1 April 2024, operations of the station came under the aegis of Odakyu Hakone resulting from restructuring of Odakyu Group operations in the Hakone area.